-Before the DEVELOP spring 2015 term, the CALIPSO science team viewed this data using an IDL program that was developed in early 2007 for the team.
+Before the DEVELOP Spring 2015 term, the CALIPSO science team viewed this data using an IDL program that was developed specifically for the team in early 2007.
 Although this program has undergone updates and improvements over the years, due to the proprietary nature of IDL it has remained difficult for researchers outside of NASA to use.
-A program, called the CloudSat and CALIPSO plotting tool (ccplot) was built in 2010 that somewhat mimics the IDL program used by the CALIPSO science team.
-This tool was developed in order to allow for an easy to acquire and simple to use method of visualizing CloudSat and CALIPSO data (Kuma, 2010).
+A program called the “CloudSat and CALIPSO plotting tool” (ccplot) was built in 2010 that somewhat mimics the IDL program used by the CALIPSO science team.
+This tool provided an easy-to-acquire and simple-to-use method of visualizing CloudSat and CALIPSO data (Kuma, 2010).
 Ccplot allows a user to specify HDF files, specifically the CloudSAT or CALIPSO data files, and create an image based on those files.
 This image provides data based on the file provided, such as depolarization or aerosol types detected by the lidar, but does not allow for any manipulation on the part of the user.
 Additionally, it only exists as a command line program, and requires several Python libraries and modules in order to install correctly (Kuma, 2010).
 It is the goal of this project to update ccplot so that it is easier to install and use, as well as add the ability to manipulate the images created by it, such as selecting elements

 Project Objectives

-To increase ease of access in one respect, the project’s objective is to improve upon a pre-existing IDL tool.
+The project’s objective is to improve upon a pre-existing IDL tool.
 The current tool allows a user to upload an HDF file containing L1 and L2 data products from CALIPSO, and visualize these objects as images on a grid with axes of time and altitude.
 The user can then select cloud and aerosol objects of interests by freehand in order to classify the data.
 However, the IDL platform provides no method of exporting this selection, meaning it cannot be easily shared with other researchers.
 The current projects goal is to create a tool with the capability of creating and exporting these selections for use in a database and ultimately a web application.

 Previous Studies

-In the recent years, there has been a number of algorithms developed to automatically discern cloud and aerosol layers.
+In the recent years, there have been a number of algorithms developed to automatically discern cloud and aerosol layers.
 For example, the selective, iterated boundary location (SIBYL) algorithm scans the backscatter signals through multiple iterations and averages the signal depending on the background noise (Vaughan et al, 2009).
 Then, additional algorithms such as the Scene Classification Algorithm (SCA) attempt to identify what type of aerosol or cloud the SIBYL detected.
 The Hybrid Extinction Retrieval Algorithm (HERA) uses known lidar ratios and scattering ratios to further create backscatter profiles for clouds and aerosols (Winker et al, 2006).
 There is an existing tool used to analyze spectrometer imaging by combining high spectral resolution and spatial data presentation.
 The Spectral Image Processing System (SIPS) is an integrated system and user interface developed in IDL that allowed analysis, utilities for formatting, and visualizing data sets from AVIRIS, GERIS, and Eos HIRIS (Kruse et. al., 1993).
-The user interface of this tool had the ability to zoom and edit the image created based off the images in addition to saving the image in a BSQ format (Kruse et. al., 1993).
+The user interface of this tool had the ability to zoom and edit the image created based on the images, in addition to saving the image in a BSQ format (Kruse et. al., 1993).
 In addition to the built in User Interface, SIPS could export any data to a GIS software in order to allow the user to perform further analysis (Kruse et. al., 1993).

 Objective